Samsung Galaxy X foldable phone

 According to the Korea Herald, Samsung may make up to 100,000 phones in a limited run, to test the technology and see how well it goes over with customers, before moving on to full-scale production.

 That same rumour pegs a 4K-resolution display for the phone, which seems overly ambitious given the power needs for such a screen, but it would certainly be a showstopper.
-A Quad HD (2K) display like the Galaxy S7 seems more reasonable, but we'll have to see whether Samsung opts to pull out all the stops for its first foldable phone.
+A Quad HD (2K) display like that on the Galaxy S8 seems more reasonable, but we'll have to see whether Samsung opts to pull out all the stops for its first foldable phone.

-During that same month, Samsung showed off the above flexible screen and the latest rollable concept at a display trade show, and Bloomberg's June report added fuel to the fire that a 2017 release is likely for at least one foldable phone.